 - Participation Intensity Measure: 2017-2020[MS Excel 52.3kB]

-Data on prior-participation show how many children have regularly attended Early Childhood Education (ECE) in the six months prior to starting school.
+Data on prior-participation show how many children have regularly attended early learning in the six months prior to starting school.
 This is collected through the Ministry of Education's ENROL system.
-For further information on this see the indicator Participation in early childhood education.
+For further information on this see the indicator Participation in early learning.